How much does it cost to develop a mobile...

 - Loyalty program features.
 Recent studies show that 65% of customers will download a restaurant app when promised exclusive offers and deals; 80% of those will return to the restaurant to redeem the deals and loyalty points.
 My Starbucks Rewards, one of the most successful mobile-based loyalty programs ever made, drives 40% of the company’s revenue.
-By incorporating loyalty program elements into your food ordering app, you’ll give customers a strong incentive to use the application on a regular basis and increase check averages;
+By incorporating loyalty program elements into your food ordering app, you’ll give customers a strong incentive to use the application on a regular basis and increase check averages.

-Building a food ordering app: Breakfast Delivered case
+Building a Food Ordering App: Breakfast Delivered Case

 The mobile apps’ key features include:

-- Order splitting (the apps access a customer’s smartphone contacts and allow the person to order meals for other Breakfast Delivered users by simply choosing a name from the contacts list and adding menu items to cart; once a group order is created, the server sends notifications to all the parties involved).
+- Order splitting.
+The apps access a customer’s smartphone contacts and allow the person to order meals for other Breakfast Delivered users by simply choosing a name from the contacts list and adding menu items to cart; once a group order is created, the server sends notifications to all the parties involved.

 According to Pavel Vaskou, Head of iOS Development Unit at R-Style Lab, it takes a little over 16 weeks to create a high-performance app like Breakfast Delivered.
 Social media integration, live chat and in-app currency like Starbucks stars may extend the deadline by 10 more weeks.
-US vendors’ blended rates – that is, the average hourly rate of a team which consists of several developers, QA engineers, designers and project managers – range from $ 120 to $150; if you address an American software development company, a food ordering app will cost you anything between $ 380 thousand and $500 thousand.Seems a lot, doesn’t it?
+US and EU vendors’ blended rates – that is, the average hourly rate of a team which consists of several developers, QA engineers, designers and project managers – range from $70 to $150; if you address an American or European software development company, a food ordering app will cost you anything between $200 thousand and $500 thousand.

-The good news is, you can outsource the job to a nearshore or offshore vendor and significantly reduce software development expenses; the median dev hourly rate in Eastern Europe, for example, is only $30-35.Also, you can address a software development company that has worked on food delivery apps before and build a Minimum Viable Product (MVP) version of the app in just 4 weeks (which translates into $9.9-11.5 thousand if you set your eyes on Eastern Europe).
+The good news is, you can outsource the job to a nearshore or offshore vendor and significantly reduce software development expenses; the median developer hourly rate in Eastern Europe, for example, is only $30-35.Furthermore, you can address a software development company that has worked on food delivery apps before and build a Minimum Viable Product (MVP) version of the app in just 4 weeks (which translates into $9.9-11.5 thousand if you set your eyes on Eastern Europe).
 The estimate includes mobile app development efforts (iOS and Android customer apps), the back-end part supporting menu and order management, the “Add to cart” option and geofencing (the option to place an order within a specified area).

 These include (all the prices are based on Eastern European hourly rates):

-- Payments (the integration with shopping cart software and popular payment services like PayPal and Apple Pay), 3 weeks (or $7.2-8.4 thousand);
+- Payments (the integration with shopping cart software and popular payment services like PayPal and Apple Pay), 3 weeks (or $7.2-8.4 thousand).

-- Delivery service (an Android-based courier app and features supporting real-time order tracking), 3 weeks ($6.3-7.4 thousand);
+- Delivery service (an Android-based courier app and features supporting real-time order tracking), 3 weeks ($6.3-7.4 thousand).

-- A web-based version of a food delivery app (your vendor can either build a website from scratch or enhance an existing one), 2 weeks ($4.5-5.3 thousand);
+- A web-based version of a food delivery app (your vendor can either build a website from scratch or enhance an existing one), 2 weeks ($4.5-5.3 thousand).

-- Social features (group orders, social sharing, invite a friend), 3 weeks ($5.1-6 thousand);
+- Social features (group orders, social sharing, invite a friend), 3 weeks ($5.1-6 thousand).

-- Ratings (the option to rate couriers and restaurants belonging to the same chain plus pre-moderation), 2 weeks ($4.5-5.3 thousand);
+- Ratings (the option to rate couriers and restaurants belonging to the same chain plus pre-moderation), 2 weeks ($4.5-5.3 thousand).

-- Loyalty program elements (in-app currency, multiple types of user accounts, digital coupons, bonus points calculator, etc.; although the Breakfast Delivered apps do not use these components, food ordering applications often incorporate certain features of customer loyalty programs), 2-12 weeks (anything between $3.3 thousand and $17.5 thousand);
+- Loyalty program elements (in-app currency, multiple types of user accounts, digital coupons, bonus points calculator, etc.; although the Breakfast Delivered apps do not use these components, food ordering applications often incorporate certain features of customer loyalty programs), 2-12 weeks (anything between $3.3 thousand and $17.5 thousand).

-- Communication (a live chat between couriers and customers), 2 to 3 weeks (from $7.2 thousand to $8.4 thousand);
+- Communication (a live chat between couriers and customers), 2 to 3 weeks (from $7.2 thousand to $8.4 thousand).

-- Chain management (enabling chain restaurant owners to manage multiple locations from one web-based admin console), 6 weeks ($7.5-8.8 thousand);
+- Chain management (enabling chain restaurant owners to manage multiple locations from one web-based admin console), 6 weeks ($7.5-8.8 thousand).

 - Custom design, 4 weeks ($4.8-5.6 thousand).

-- Nearly 2/3 of US consumers have placed take-out orders at restaurants within the last 6 months;
+- Nearly 2/3 of US consumers have placed take-out orders at restaurants within the last 6 months.

-- In 2016, online food delivery accounted for 30% of the $210 billion restaurant market;
+- In 2016, online food delivery accounted for 30% of the $210 billion restaurant market.